-Operating Expenses Summary
+U. Operating Expenses Summary

-The application of staff's recommended adjustments to Four Lakes' test year operating expenses results in operating expenses of \$192,125 for water and \$215,815 for wastewater.
+The application of our adjustments to Four Lakes' test year operating expenses results in operating expenses of \$192,125 for water and \$215,815 for wastewater.
 Operating expenses are shown on Schedules No. 3-A and 3-B. The adjustments are shown on Schedule No. 3-C.